a-k-coder/Voice-Cloner-React-Flask-App/README.md

 ### Usage
-Download pretrained models from [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models)

 #### Run from terminal / command line
+For instructions on how to download pretrained models go [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models).
 Commands for React app. <br>
 In the command line, navigate to folder ui and run the following commands in sequence: <br>
 > npm run build <br>